damonpickett/booklistbuilder/project-worksheet.md

 ## Project Description

 I'm building an app called BookListBuilder.
 The purpose of this app is to allow a user to search for books and create a reading list which they can copy from the site and store on their device.
 I'll be using the Google Books API for my book search database.
 Selected books will appear on a card with a link to add the book to a list.
-There will also be a random quote generator as well as a quote search bar so the user can build their reading list off of quotes they find compelling.
-Users will have the option to create a quote list as well in the same way that they would create a reading list.
+There will also be a random quote generator so the user can build their reading list off of quotes they find compelling.

 ## API